rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 Kubernetes adds a workload native, portable API on top of cloud APIs.
 While clouds _can_ auto scale, not all clouds are able to scale equally.

-This causes a problem for portability, which most companies don't actually do, because any "enterprise" will use a bit of everything and they'll group similar functions to save org chart money.
+This causes a problem for portability because any "enterprise" will use a bit of everything and they'll group similar functions to save money on their org chart.
 This creates a centralized team of reliability and scalability to figure out how to handle multiple workloads in multiple clouds with different use cases and constraints.

-Naturally, the team will try to make a similar interface to do their job as consistently as possible and use tools they're familiar with.
+Naturally, the team will try to make a similar interface to do their job as consistently as possible and they'll use tools they're familiar with.
 15 years ago this meant boto3 or ansible.
 In 2026 this means Kubernetes.